clementpiat/Clustering-Pyspark/README.md

 ## clustering.py

-Inputs : a json file path (works with a path towards an s3) towards a dataset we want to clusterize, a json file path which corresponds to where we want to store the ouput of the clustering (works also on a s3 path), and k the number of clusters we want to create
+Inputs : a json file path towards a dataset we want to clusterize (works with a path towards an s3), a json file path which corresponds to where we want to store the ouput of the clustering (works also with an s3 path), and k the number of clusters we want to create

-Here are the 3 main steps of this code / every thing is computed in a distributed computation way :
+Here are the 3 main steps of this code / every thing is computed in a distributed way :

 ### Step1

-- Remove every columns in which more than half of the values are missing and then replace
+- Remove every columns in which more than half of the values are missing
 - For every numerical columns replace missing values with mean
 - For every non-numerical columns replace missing values with 'None'